CMU-313/fall-22-hw4-team-kckal/README.md

 6. G2: the second period grade of the applicant (numeric:  0 - 20)

 ### Improved Model Performance
 The initial model used age, health, and absences as a predictor for applicant success which had an accuracy of around 0.50.
 After selecting new, more relevant features (listed above) to use in our prediction, we trained our model on the provided dataset to generate a prediction of 0 or 1 for applicant success.
-A model prediction of 1 is generated based on a G3 which must be 15 or higher.
+The revised model now has an accuracy of around 0.97.
+A model prediction of 1 (or "Applicant is likely to succeed.") is generated based on a G3 which must be 15 or higher, else a model prediction of 0 (or "Applicant is not likely to succeed.") is generated.

 ## pipenv